dedlocc/cache-oblivious/README.md

 You can see that the 3rd approach turned out to be the fastest one, almost independent of the block size.
-Cache-oblivious algorithm without blocks (i.e. with 1x1 blocks) seems to be the less efficient.
+Cache-oblivious algorithm without blocks (i.e. with 1x1 blocks) seems to be the least efficient.

 The full statistics can be found [here](https://docs.google.com/spreadsheets/d/1uhRudLe5n1RtDhlz7ur5ef-Zy96_-FDRbsC2_cTe_g0/).